Card stunt: Olympics

 At the opening and closing ceremonies of Moscow 1980 Summer Olympics in Moscow at the Olympic Stadium (now Luzhniki Stadium), some 6,800 Soviet Army cadets in front of the presidium created many images using this technique.
 The cadets practiced some six months to perfect their card formations.
 One of the most memorable was a Misha with a tear dropping, during the closing ceremonies of the event.

 The opening ceremony of the 1984 Summer Olympics at the Los Angeles Memorial Coliseum boasted the single, biggest card stunt at the time.
 85,000 spectators found colored cards in their seats (which had been preassigned by a computer simulation); and at one point the ceremony, just before the Parade of Nations segment, all 85,000 spectators flashed their cards to form supposedly all the flags of the nations in attendance.

 This idea was tried again during the opening ceremony of the 2010 Winter Olympic Games held in Vancouver, Canada.
 But the idea was discarded when during rehearsals it was realized that the same effect would not be achieved due to the fact that BC Place was an indoor stadium, while the Los Angeles Coliseum was an open stadium and the ceremony took place in the late afternoon.

 At the 2012 Summer Olympics opening ceremony, an effect similar to a card stunt was achieved by mounting a small panel with LED lights next to every spectator seat in the stadium, effectively turning the entire seating area into a big display for the audience seated on the opposite side.
 The show's producers, rather than the audience, controlled the light panels.

 Card stunts involving large numbers of people have become a standard part of similar celebratory gatherings in countries such as North Korea.

 Fiction

 In 1958, the science fiction author Arthur C. Clarke published "A Slight Case of Sunstroke" (also called "The Stroke of the Sun"), a short story in which a diabolical card stunt was used to kill an unpopular soccer referee.
 In the narrative, a large number of hostile spectators aim reflective program covers at the unfortunate umpire, who is vaporized in the resulting solar furnace.

+In the 1992 episode of The Simpsons titled "Lisa The Beauty Queen," Homer imagines himself flying over the Super Bowl on the Duff blimp.
+One section of the stadium's patrons performs a card stunt, flipping up the cards to reveal "HI HOMER," then flipping the cards over to reveal a portrait of Homer himself.